About Keevil WI

 Keevil is part of the Wiltshire regional Federation.

-NEWRECIPE OF THE MONTH
+RECIPE OF THE SEASON

 We have created a new page which will feature a changing recipe from the Keevil & District WI cookbook.